 With such staggering numbers surrounding people’s mental and behavioral health from COVID-19, the addiction and mental health support in the pandemic relief fund is meant to help provide aid to those in need and start lowering these numbers.
 Unfortunately, while the coronavirus vaccine may be a solution to the physical health effects of the disease, the behavioral health effects may linger.

-Healing from poor mental health takes time and often help.
+Healing from poor mental health takes time and often helps.
 At Vertava Health, we recently opened a behavioral health center near Columbus, Ohio to help more people in need during this trying time.
 If you or someone you love is struggling, stop waiting to find a solution.
 Contact us today to see if we can help you.